Carl Seumanutafa: Professional Fighters League

+Gamebred FC

+Seumanutafa faced Jamahl Tatum at Gamebred FC 4 in a bare-knuckle MMA bout on May 5, 2023, winning the bout via unanimous decision.

+Seumanutafa faced Chase Sherman at Gamebred Bareknuckle MMA 6 on October 28, 2023.
+He lost the fight via knockout in the first round.

 Personal life

-Ayala is married and has two children; an eight-year old son named Tamatoa and seven-year old daughter; Eliza-Andra.
+Seumanutafa is married and has two children; an eight-year old son named Tamatoa and seven-year old daughter; Eliza-Andra.
 Aside from fighting, Seumanutafa has worked as a personal trainer and is an assistant coach to NFL offseason player development for the Seattle Seahawks, Denver Broncos, Oakland Raiders, and his own favorite NFL team, the San Francisco 49ers.